-- have completed a baccalaureate degree from an accredited college or university. - have completed coursework that reflects adequate preparation for pursuing an advanced degree in either counseling psychology or organizational counseling. - possess a minimum cumulative grade point average of 2.5 for the last 64 hours of course work. - have completed undergraduate courses in general psychology, counseling psychology, abnormal psychology, and/or statistical methods. - have made up any deficiencies in undergraduate course preparation prior to the completion of the first 18 hours of graduate coursework.
+- have completed a baccalaureate degree from an accredited college or university. - have completed coursework that reflects adequate preparation for pursuing an advanced degree in either counseling psychology or organizational counseling. - possess a minimum cumulative grade point average of 2.5 for the last 64 hours of course work. - have submitted an official score on the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT).
+Although examination scores are only one factor considered in admission decisions, applicants should be aware that competitive scores significantly enhance the overall application. - have completed undergraduate courses in general psychology, counseling psychology, abnormal psychology, and/or statistical methods. - have made up any deficiencies in undergraduate course preparation prior to the completion of the first 18 hours of graduate coursework.